dracut.cmdline(7) — Linux manual page

 rd.live.overlay.readonly=1

-or an OverlayFS mount will use the persistent overlay
+• an OverlayFS mount will link the persistent overlay

-layer along with the base root filesystem and apply a
+lower layer stacked over the base root filesystem, and

 rd.live.overlay.reset=1